By Bianca Fernet, Argentina

 At the end of the day this is simple.
 Soy growers see a light at the end of the tunnel and will wait as long as they can.
 This administration needs dollars, and selling soy abroad would achieve that end.

 But for Cristina the clock is ticking.
 She is leaving behind a divided population and a disastrous economy, but will pull out all the stops to limp across the finish line with at least a few dollars left in the bank.
-By Bianca Fernet, Argentina, The Bubble.
+By Bianca Fernet, Argentina.

 Enjoy reading WOLF STREET and want to support it?
 You can donate.
 I appreciate it immensely.
 Click on the beer and iced-tea mug to find out how: